pecheylauren02/humanoid-robot-classroom/README.md

 The program applies object-oriented design techniques and uses data structures effectively to manage operational data.

 ### Object-Oriented Features:

+Software engineering highlights that applying core object-oriented principles improves maintainability, scalability, and reduces the risk of errors in complex systems.

 - **Encapsulation:** Each class maintains its own internal data and exposes methods for controlled access.
 - **Inheritance:** Shared behaviours are structured in base classes, allowing specialized extensions in subclasses.